 Conclusion

 As per the UPSC exam notification 2026, the dates for Prelims and Mains have been released.
-However, all relevant information related to UPSC exam dates, vacancies, exam pattern, eligibility criteria, admit card and exam centres will be disclosed once the UPSC civil services notification is released on 14 January 2026.
-The process of UPSC registration will begin on the same day and will last till 3 February 2026.
+However, all relevant information related to UPSC exam dates, vacancies, exam pattern, eligibility criteria, admit card and exam centres will be disclosed once the UPSC civil services notification is released on 4 February 2026.
+The process of UPSC registration will begin on the same day and will last till 24 February 2026.
 UPSC conducts civil service examinations every year to recruit aspirants for prestigious roles such as IAS, IFS, and IPS.
-Any changes in the exam pattern and eligibility criteria will be disclosed as per the UPSC notification, but it has remained the same in recent years.
+Any changes in the exam pattern and eligibility criteria will be disclosed as per the UPSC notification, but they have remained the same in recent years.
 Aspirants should be prepared to finish the registration process within the deadline and check whether they fit into the eligibility criteria before applying.